 Maximizing profit could also mean cutting the cost of production, unfortunately, this could translate to a lower quality product or incentive being produced.
 It is wise to build your firms reputation with quality service.

-For instance, the popular construction company Julius Berger known to build with quality materials that last longer and are quite durable.
+For instance, the popular construction company, Julius Berger, is known to build with quality materials that last longer and are quite durable.
 This makes them a favourite choice for federal government roads, as they do not have to worry about maintenance for the next 10-15 years.

-While you are developing your pitch, emphasize on quality service and it’s benefits to their brand.
+While you are developing your pitch, emphasize quality service and its benefits to their brand.
 Trust me, everybody likes quality and many are willing to sacrifice anything to get it.